LievenGeryl/voteshoppkh/README.md

 Pyromancer boots - 20710 - 250pts - See above

 Silly jester hat - 10836 - 250 - Nice fashionscape set.
 Looks fine on both male & female models.
 Item model in inventory\bank looks a bit weird.
 Destroy option needs to become drop option, and also drop the item.
-Suggested initial price: 200M-300M
+Suggested initial price: 200M-300M *

-Silly jester top - 10837 - 250pts - See above
+Silly jester top - 10837 - 250pts - See above *

-Silly jester tights - 10838 - 250pts - See above
+Silly jester tights - 10838 - 250pts - See above *

-Silly jester boots - 10839 - 250pts - See above
+Silly jester boots - 10839 - 250pts - See above *

+* These items could be obtained with a holiday event, so I understand if you would choose not to add these.

 Cow mask - 11919 - 100pts - Equips in weapon slot.
 Looks fine.
 Fun little fashionscape item.
 Suggested initial price: 75M-125M